 One of the top questions I receive involves how to stop cats from clawing.
 The answer is–you can’t!
 But you CAN teach them to scratch “legal” options instead of your furniture.
+And of course, you can clip your cat’s claws–here’s how.
 As with other behavior “pet peeves,” the key is understanding the issue from the cat’s point of view.

 How to stop a dog from barking got the most canine topic votes one of my informal Facebook polls so it’s time for the cats’ turn.
 Cat clawing is one of the common complaints so as a warm-up, here are some quick tips and in the future webinar, I’ll expand the answers and give y’all some prescriptive how-to help.
 See, I want my next big project (an on-demand pet behavior course) to answer YOUR must-know questions.

 So here’s your turn.
 Fill in the blank in the comments: “I wish I knew how to fix my cat/dog’s (…..)”